c2r0b/otabs-js/README.md

 Library to create ordered tabbed content using jQuery

 ##Synopsis
 This simple jQuery code has been created as a simple solution when you need to display tabbed content in the same order of a list.
-It is meant to speed up the html markup proces and avoid list-content reference errors.
+It is meant to speed up the html markup process and avoid list-content reference errors.

 ##Installation
 Simply include the js file (or minified js) to your html: